InspiringLifeDesign/InspiringLifeDesign.github.io/ff/masterminds/c19/make-money-from-masterminds.markdown

 {% include youtubeforcourse.html videoid="N8nry4g5CY8" %}
 <br>
-By the end of this course you will have all the tools and techniques you need to make money from your first mastermind, group or workshop.<br>
+By the end of this course you will have all the tools and techniques you need to make money from your first online venture.
+Specifically using workshops, mastermind meetings or groups to share what you know, and make money while you improve people's lives.<br>

 Are you ready to get started?
 Let's do it...